ruslo/hunter/docs/overview/anything.rst

 .. _manage-anything:

-You can manage anything that can be downloaded by ``URL`` and checked with ``SHA1`` hash:
+You can manage anything that can be downloaded by ``URL`` and checked with an ``SHA1`` hash:

 * C/C++ packages